bala2289/bluejean-task/README.md

   2. Public and private subnets
   3. Public and private route tables
   4. NACL
-  5. Security groups for webserver, bastion server and ALB.
+  5. Security groups for webserver, bastion server and ALB
   6. Internet gateway and Nat gateway
   7. Ssh keys
   8. Bastion and Webserver